 Best Paint Colors for North-Facing Rooms

-All light, especially natural light, impacts how paint color appears on a wall—and ultimately, how paint color looks in a room.
-Here, we share the best paint colors for rooms that get natural light from the north, known as 'northern exposure.'
+All light, especially natural light, affects how a paint color appears on a wall—and ultimately, how a paint color looks in a room.
+Here, we share the best paint colors for rooms that get natural light from the north, known as northern exposure.

 • A north-facing room tends to get consistent light throughout the day.